-At first glance, Jia Zhang-ke‘s “Ash is Purest White” feels like an immaculately perfect patchwork between his 2013 masterwork “A Touch of Sin” and his flawed, but brilliant 2015 epic “Mountains May Depart," not to mention that it also has the docu-drama Chinese glimpse of “Still Life.”
+At first glance, Jia Zhang-ke‘s “Ash is Purest White” feels like an immaculately perfect patchwork film, taking cues from his 2013 masterwork “A Touch of Sin” and his flawed, but brilliant, 2015 epic “Mountains May Depart,” as well as the docu-drama Chinese glimpse of “Still Life.”
 It’s odd, considering that Zhang-ke is not known for repetition — in fact, the only repetitiveness we keep seeing is the use of his wife and muse Zhao Tao in his movies.
-The director continuously tries to re-examine and reinvent the language of cinema with every movie.
+The director is famous for continuously trying to re-examine and reinvent the language of cinema with every movie.

-"Ash is Purest White” might be the exception, despite it being the director’s return to the “gangster” genre, and we do need to emphasize the quotations here with what a gangster movie actually consists of in Zhang-ke’s world -- it feels like a greatest hits of sorts for the director, rather than a step forward.
-The film, divided into three parts, is a look at a low-rent underclass of aspiring gangsters in eastern China, but more specifically, tackles the rise, fall and moderate return to power of that gangster’s girlfriend.
+However, “Ash is Purest White” might be the exception.
+Despite it being the director’s return to the “gangster” genre (we do need to emphasize the quotations here with what a gangster movie actually consists of in Zhang-ke’s world), it feels like a greatest hits, of sorts, for the director, rather than a step forward.
+The film, divided into three parts, is a look at a low-rent underclass of aspiring gangsters in eastern China, but more specifically, tackles the rise, fall, and moderate return to power of a gangster’s girlfriend.

-Yet all these elements, violence, love, family, and honor, find a way to coexist, despite the director not being able to find a coherent whole.
-Whenever the focus is on Qiao’s efforts to survive and regain Bin’s love, the film hits its high-marks, ditto the tackling of the peculiar Jiangu gangster underworld.
-From the backrooms of nightclubs, to isolated gangster shacks in coal-mining parts of China, the crime world represented here has Bin very much as the henchman, but Qiao as not just his woman, but also his consigliere.
-Refusing to be intimidated by the men around her, she hits, bites, and slaps her way around Bin’s underlings, which makes “Ash is Purest White” very much a feminist fable.
-She’s part of what Bin would like to refer to as “the brotherhood,” except she’s the head henchman, the brains behind the operation, the person in charge of “merchandising.”
+Yet all the violence, love, family, and honor find a way to coexist, despite the director not being able to find a coherent whole.
+Whenever the focus is on Qiao’s efforts to survive and regain Bin’s love, the film hits its high marks.
+Ditto the tackling of the peculiar Jiangsu gangster underworld.
+From the backrooms of nightclubs to isolated gangster shacks in coal-mining parts of China, the crime world represented here has Bin very much as the henchman, with Qiao as not just his woman but also his consigliere.
+Refusing to be intimidated by the men around her, Qiao hits, bites, and slaps her way around Bin’s underlings, which makes “Ash is Purest White” very much a feminist fable.
+She’s part of what Bin would like to refer to as “the brotherhood,” except she’s the head henchman.
+She’s the brains behind the operation, the person in charge of “merchandising.”

 Inevitably, this is a movie from a filmmaker obsessed with his usual fetishistic themes.
-While expectations for this film were abundantly high, don’t expect a landmark like “Platform” or “The World.”
-Zhang-ke is finally guilty of something he has never done before in his career: repetition.
-“Ash is Purest White” borrows heavily from “Mountains May Depart" -- the narrative construct, the same actress, the musical gimmicks, even the flawed ending -- and yet we are nevertheless absorbed by the finesse and grace in a film by this venerable artist.
+While expectations for this film were high, don’t expect a landmark like “Platform” or “The World.”
+Zhang-ke is finally guilty of something he has never done before in his career — repetition.
+“Ash is Purest White” borrows heavily from “Mountains May Depart” — the narrative construct, the same actress, the musical gimmicks, even the flawed ending — and yet we are nevertheless absorbed by the finesse and grace in a film by this venerable artist.
 There’s something comforting, and frankly invigorating, about watching such an undeniably messy, sprawling, ambitious voice coming from the East.
-[B/B+]
+[B+]